 It was reported by the proponent that in JVET-0822, when this method is applied on top of the one in JVET-0249 (memory rearrangement), some additional 0.3% gain can be observed.

 It was commented that the gain is relatively low to be considered for a change.

+See notes in JVET-N0096 for more discussion.

 Recommendation: no action.